fspinillo/python-baseball/README.md

 python-baseball
 ===============

-This is a simple python script to pull in the current scoreboard for the day from MLB.com.
-If no score is present it displays the start time for the game.
+This is a simple python script to pull in the scoreboard information for the days games.

-The user will be prompted to entire the abbreviation for whichever team they'd like to get scores for, or they can just enter scores to get all the score data.
+When initiated you'll be asked for a team.
+The abbreviations are based on how they're kept in the data.
+You can also

+just leave it blank for all the games.

+'What team do you want? ex.
+SF or NYY'

 ######To-do:
 * include error check